 Both districts offer different things and both will make you want to pack your bags and check out Budapest right now.

 The Danube River separates Buda and Pest districts.
 A number of bridges connect the two.
-Seen here in the south is Elisabeth Bridge and the Széchenyi Bridge to the north.
+Seen here in the south are Elisabeth Bridge and the Széchenyi Bridge to the north.
 The bridges make for incredible pictures of Budapest when they are lit up.
 A good place to take photographs from above is the Citadel at Gellért Hil.

 To really see the beauty of Budapest book a cruise of the Danube at night.

 The Chain Bridge, or Széchenyi Bridge, lights up at night complementing the famous Blue Danube.
 Taking pictures of Budapest from either side of the Chain Bridge is worth the hike down to the river.

 The Buda Castle is an imposing landmark in the Buda district.
 It served as the historical complex of Hungarian Kings.

 View of the Danube and Chain Bridge from the Castle Hill Funicular.
 The Castle hill funicular provides easy access to Buda Castle.
 It takes you to a high vantage point offering the perfect overhead view to capture postcard perfect pictures of Budapest.